PeterGrace/kallithea/README.md

 # kallithea
 Docker image that contains kallithea, a DVCS server written in Python.
+The default login in this container is `admin` and password is `K4ll1th34`, obviously please change it if you intend to use this for more than a quick evaluation.

 This Docker image exposes port 80 and has two volume export points such that one can make a permanent installation with ephemeral docker containers.